snap-finance/magento-snapfinance-checkout/README.md

     6. Client Secret Key - Enter Client Secret Key which you will receive from your developer account on Snap Finance Website.
     7. Minimum Order total - You can set the minimum order value to use the Snap Finance Payment method.
     8. Maximum Order total - You can set the maximum order value to use the Snap Finance Payment method.
-    9. Display on Shopping Cart: If you want to to show checkout button on Cart page Select 'Yes' 10.Action Button Changes in Admin Setting [Color : Dark / Light, Shape : Pill/ Rounded/ Rectangle, Height : 25-55 ( default 55)]
+    9. Display on Shopping Cart: If you want to to show checkout button on Cart page Select 'Yes'.
+   10. Action Button Changes in Admin Setting [Color : Dark / Light, Shape : Pill/ Rounded/ Rectangle, Height : 25-55 ( default 55)]

 3. After the Done all settings you have to run following command: